 Change is always challenging, but the new ruling can be a catalyst for innovation.
 Look for opportunities to collaborate and work smarter.
 Just because “it’s always been done that way” doesn’t mean it can’t be modified and improved.

 Headquartered in Illinois, MidwestHR specializes in helping small to mid-sized companies tackle this type of urgent ruling.
-By outsourcing your human resources, our team of experts will develop an action plan to address the overtime ruling customized to your business.
+By outsourcing your payroll, our team of experts will develop an action plan to address the overtime ruling customized to your business.
 We are now accepting new clients.